33 Things You Always Believed That Aren’t True

 Myth: Sugar causes headaches.

 Reality: It’s not the sugar itself that’s causing a headache, but a rapid drop in your blood sugar levels.
-For some people, eating a carbohydrate-heavy meal causes excess production of sugar-regulating hormone insulin, which in turn makes glucose levels drop and causes that throbbing headache.
+For some people, eating a carbohydrate-heavy meal causes excess production of sugar-regulating hormone insulin, which in turn makes glucose levels drop and results in that throbbing headache you so often experience after consuming one too many cupcakes.

 Myth: Using your laptop on your lap will cause infertility.